-Routinely, in each hospital or the university, when it was suggested that we perform the procedure in a sitting position, the staff nurse or OR supervisor would say "no"-you can't do it that way-it can't be done with the patient sitting.
-In the 1950s to the 1980s, a head holder was always available for positioning the patient's head during rigid bronchoscopy and rigid esophagoscopy.
-This person was rarely found to be necessary by ourselves when performing bronchoscopy with the patient in either the sitting or lying position.
-The staff would repeatedly express concern that it was not possible to perform the procedure without a head holder, whether the patient was sitting up or lying.
+Routinely, in each hospital or the university, when it was suggested that we perform the procedure in a sitting position, the staff nurse or OR supervisor would say "no" - you can't do it that way - it can't be done with the patient sitting.
+In the 1950's to the 1980's, a head holder was always available for positioning the patient's head during rigid bronchoscopy and rigid esophagoscopy.
+This person was rarely found to be necessary by ourselves when performing bronchoscopy with the patient either in the sitting or lying position.
+The staff would repeatedly express concern that it was not possible to perform the procedure without a head holder - whether the patient was sitting up or lying.
 But, after the procedure, they were always amazed to see its ease of performance during which the mediastinal structures did not compress the airway.